Youth-Avenue-2021/cheat-sheet.github.io/README.md

 #### **PROJECT BUILD-UP**
 ---
 This project is built using HTML, CSS & Javascript.
-All the information and data added in the project are either taken from google or pinterest or books of the respective languages.
+All the information and data added in the project are either taken from google or pinterest or books of the respective topics.

 ---